Pageboy/notes/docs/eBookProduction/Enhancing-an-eBook.md

   - indesign
   - multimedia
 date: 2025-02-16
-updated: 2025-02-24
+updated: 2025-02-25
-title: Enhancing an eBook
+title: Enhancing an eBook with interactivity multimedia and animation
 ---
 There are some ways we can creatively enhance the eBook version to provide some interactivity and multimedia that can go beyond the traditional book page.